Nordstrom's New Concept: A Store That Doesn't Stock Clothes

 Prospective customers will be able to make appointments "online, over the phone or in-person," the retailer says.

 Nordstrom thinks the streamlined experience reflects the way many people want to shop now.
 The concept store is set to open Oct.
-3 in the West Hollywood, Calif.
+3 in West Hollywood, Calif.

 "Shopping today may not always mean going to a store and looking at a vast amount of inventory," Shea Jensen, Nordstrom's senior vice president of customer experience, told The Wall Street Journal.
 "It can mean trusting an expert to pick out a selection of items."

-According to a company statement, customers will enter the store and find personal stylists in a "central meeting space," where they can chat, get fashion advice and have a glass of beer and wine, cold-pressed juice or espresso.
+According to a company statement, customers will enter the store and find personal stylists in a "central meeting space," where they can chat, get fashion advice and have a glass of beer or wine, cold-pressed juice or espresso.

 That area is surrounded by eight dressing rooms where they can try on merchandise.
-The store will have on-site tailoring and alterations, and provide for same-day pickup from online orders or same-day delivery.
+The store will have on-site tailoring and alterations and provide for same-day pickup from online orders or same-day delivery.

 It will also allow customers to interact with Trunk Club stylists — another Nordstrom service aimed at providing a personalized shopping experience, this time by mailing them a personalized set of clothing.